Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 ### 7. Negotiate a contract

-In order to request any data, a contract agreement has to be negotiated between providers and consumers.
-The provider offers all of their assets in the form of contract offers, which are the basis for such a negotiation.
+In order to request any data, a contract gets negotiated, and an agreement is resulting has to be negotiated between providers and consumers.

 The consumer now needs to initiate a contract negotiation sequence with the provider.
 That sequence looks as follows: